RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-4-2-releases/_index.md

 - Module management enhancements

+- @rachel can you please add the fact that we are removing RHEL7 and OEL7 support?
+Also update the os support table?

 ## Detailed release notes

 For more detailed release notes, select a build version from the following table: